openstack/openstack-manuals/doc/user-guide/source/cli-manage-ip-addresses.rst

 - Delete a floating IP from the project which automatically deletes that IP's associations.

-Use the :command:`nova floating-ip-*` commands to manage floating IP addresses.
+Use the :command:`openstack` commands to manage floating IP addresses.

 List floating IP address information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~